Veykril/tlborm/src/macros/minutiae/scoping.md

 ```

-Macros can be exported from a module using the `#[macro_use]` attribute.
-Using this on a module is
+`macro_rules!` macros can be exported from a module using the `#[macro_use]` attribute.
+Using this
-similar to saying that you do not want to have the module's macros scope end with the module.
+on a module is similar to saying that you do not want to have the module's macro's scope end with
+the module.

 ```rust
 mod a {